dpwinter/qsample/README.md

 ## Prerequisites

-- This package requires Python 3.9 or higher.
+- python3
 - pdflatex (for circuit rendering)

 ## When to use

-- Define QEC protocols that consist of one or more quantum circuits with in-sequence measurements and feed-forward of measurement information
+- For QEC protocols with in-sequence measurements and feed-forward of measurement information
 - Apply circuit-level incoherent Pauli noise at low physical error rates (i.e. high fidelity physical operations)
 - Simulate and sample protocol execution over ranges of varying physical